-Frijid Pink's rousing, guitar-drenched version of the Animals' 1964 hit, "House Of The Rising Sun", was at first considered just filler for their eponymous LP, "Frijid Pink".
-The song got such a strong response from FM radio, however, that Parrot released it as a single early in 1970 and it became the band's only Top Ten hit.
+Frijid Pink's rousing, guitar-drenched version of the Animals' 1964 hit, "House Of The Rising Sun", was recorded in just one take and was at first considered just filler for their eponymous LP, "Frijid Pink".
+The song got such a strong response from both AM and FM radio, however, that it became the band's only Top Ten hit after Parrot released it as a single early in 1970.

-"House Of The Rising Sun" was an even bigger bigger smash for the band in Great Britain, where it peaked at # 4.
-The presence of the hit song on their debut LP helped push "Frijid Pink" to # 11 on the Billboard Pop Album chart.
+"House Of The Rising Sun" was an even bigger smash for the band in Germany where it reached # 1 and stayed at the top of that country's chart for 11 weeks.
+It was also a hit in Canada at # 3 and in Great Britain, where it peaked at # 4.
+The presence of the song on their debut LP also helped push "Frijid Pink" to # 11 on the Billboard Pop Album chart.